telefonicaid/iotagent-node-lib/doc/api.md

 propagated to NGSI interface (note that in this case the value of `explicitAttrs` is not a JSON but a JEXL Array/Object that looks likes a JSON).
 This is necessary when same attribute names are used within multiple entities.
 Only static attributes included in that array will be propagated to NGSI interface.

+Note that in the previous case show above, when selecting the object_id (with `{object_id:'active_id'}`), the attribute must be defined.
+In other words, it would not work if the attribute with the corresponding `object_id`, is not defined.

 Case 5: